Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Q: Do I need a cosmetology license to do lash extensions?
 A: It depends on your state/location.
 Some states require a cosmetology or esthetics license, others only require a lash-specific certification.
 Research your specific location's requirements with your state cosmetology board.

 Q: How much should I charge for lash extensions?
-A: Research local competitors, then charge $150–$250 for classic full sets and $200–$350+ for volume, depending on your training, experience, and market.
-Ensure you’re making at least $50–$75/hour after costs.
+A: Research local competitors, then charge $150 to $250 for classic full sets and $200 to $350+ for volume, depending on your training, experience, and market.
+Ensure you're making at least $50 to $75/hour after costs.

 Q: Can I start from home?
 A: Yes, home-based lash businesses are common and can be profitable.
 Check local zoning restrictions, ensure you have proper ventilation and lighting, and verify your homeowner's insurance covers business operations.

 Q: How long does it take to build a profitable client base?
-A: With consistent marketing and quality work, most lash artists build a solid client base within 3–6 months.
-It typically takes 12+ months to reach full capacity (12–15 clients weekly).
+A: With consistent marketing and quality work, most lash artists build a solid client base within 3 to 6 months.
+It typically takes 12+ months to reach full capacity (12 to 15 clients weekly).

-Q: What’s the difference between certification from Lash Affair vs. other programs?
+Q: What's the difference between certification from Lash Affair vs. other programs?
 A: Quality training varies dramatically.
 Look for programs that cover lash biology, adhesive chemistry, safety, multiple application techniques, and business skills.
-Lash Affair is specifically designed by industry professionals with decades of combined experience.
+Lash Affair is specifically designed by working lash professionals, with a curriculum built from real studio experience.

 Q: Do I need professional liability insurance?
 A: Yes.
 Insurance protects you if a client claims you caused eye damage, an allergic reaction, or lash damage.
 One serious claim without insurance could bankrupt your business.